 In the case of many, I have very little sympathy for those crocodile tears.

 Where was Francois Hollande’ and Manuel Valls’ commitment to freedom of expression when people like Varg Vikernes and Dieudonné M’bala M’bala were punished for “speech crimes”?
 Where were Angela Merkel’s concern for freedom of expression when Ernst Zündel spent 5 years in prison for denying the holocaust?
-What about Mariano Rajoy, when people like Pedro Varela are sentenced to prison for publishing Nazi books and have their books, ironically enough, burned?
-Or Mark Rutte, when even Dutch politicians like Geert Wilders face prison for offending Islam or Muslims?
+What about Mariano Rajoy, when people like Pedro Varela are sentenced to prison for publishing books and have their books, ironically enough, burned?
+Or Mark Rutte, when even Dutch politicians like Geert Wilders face prison for offending Islam?

 Where were the demonstrations when deniers of genocides were thrown in prison?
 Where were the tears and the insufferable hashtag activism for Varg Vikernes when his house was brutally raided by French anti-terrorist forces, just for his blog posts?
 When he was forced to pay thousands of Euros in punishment for “offending” Jews and Muslims?